 I was only two years old when I ended up in a strongly orthodox Jewish orphanage.
-When I was 11 something happened which left a mark on the rest of my life.
-One day, on my way back to the orphanage from school, some children threw stones at me and the other children from the orphanage and yelled, “You have crucified Jesus!”
-This happened often and it was increasing.
+One day, when I was 11, something happened which left a mark on the rest of my life.
+On my way back to the orphanage from school, some children threw stones at me and the other children from the orphanage and yelled, “You have crucified Jesus!”
+It happened often and it was increasing.

 Over the years I had many conversations with a friend who was a Christian and things slowly became clear to me.
-The antipathy to the Gospel disappeared and at the age of 18 I came to believe in the Messiah.
-The reaction when people found out was, “Oh, he’ll soon get over that,” but happily, that never happened, quite the contrary!
+My resistance to the Gospel disappeared and at the age of 18 I came to believe in the Messiah.
+The reaction when people found out was, “Oh, he’ll soon get over that,” but happily, that never happened.
+Quite the contrary!
 I, as a Jew, had received pardon and had found a new life through the Messiah.
-I thought to myself that my people must also get to know this, so for three years I studied at All Nations Bible College.
+I thought to myself that my people also needed to get to know this, so for three years I studied at All Nations Bible College.
 I thought that I was the only Jewish believer in the world.
 I loved my Christian brothers and sisters, but where were my own people?
-Then an older Jewish brother took me one Saturday to a meeting where I met no less than 90 Jewish believers.
+Then one Saturday, an older Jewish brother took me to a meeting where I met no less than 90 Jewish believers.
 It turned out to be a meeting of the International Hebrew Christian Alliance.
-One day I had to appear before the directors of the mission, “We have been praying for about five years that the Lord would send us a young Jewish believer who could explain to the Churches the meaning of Roman 1:16: “For I am not ashamed of the Gospel of Christ: for it is the power of God unto salvation to everyone that believeth; to the Jew first, and also to the Greek.”
+One day I had to appear before the directors of the mission, “We have been praying for about five years that the Lord would send us a young Jewish believer who could explain to the Churches the meaning of Romans 1:16: “For I am not ashamed of the Gospel of Christ: for it is the power of God unto salvation to everyone that believeth; to the Jew first, and also to the Greek.”
 I got down on my knees and prayed, “Lord, I don’t really want this, but if is Your will … here I am” (Ernest was, at that time, 21 years old).
 Shortly after that I was appointed secretary of the mission.

-After the war we decided to work as a mission in South Africa, where about 110,000 Jews had sought asylum, but also in Australia, Canada and New Zealand.
+After the war we decided to work as missionaries in South Africa, where about 110,000 Jews had sought asylum, but also in Australia, Canada and New Zealand.
 I was given the leadership, which meant that I was sometimes away from home for months.